Characterization of digraphs with three complementarity eigenvalues: Introduction

 In \cite{flor}, all digraphs with one or two complementarity eigenvalues are {completely characterized,} and the characterization problem for digraphs with three complementarity eigenvalues is posed.
 In this work we extend this {characterization} for these digraphs.

 Our main results are as follows.
-We first observe that in the context of digraphs, we may assume that digraphs are strongly connected (see Section~\ref{sec:preliminares}).
-Our preliminary result, Theorem~\ref{caracterizacion}, gives a characterization of strongly connected digraphs with three complementarity eigenvalues in terms of its cyclic structure.
-We then use this structural characterization to prove the main result of this paper, which is a full characterization theorem in Section \ref{sec:teorema_todo_junto}. {In other words, we determine exactly which strongly connected digraphs have this structural property, thus giving a complete characterization of digraphs with three complementarity eigenvalues.}
+We first observe that in the context of digraphs we may assume that digraphs are strongly connected (see Section~\ref{sec:preliminares}).
+Our preliminary result, Theorem~\ref{caracterizacion}, gives a characterization of {$\mathcal{SCD}_3$} in terms of their cyclic structure.
+We then use this structural characterization to prove the main result of this paper, which is a full characterization theorem in Section \ref{sec:teorema_todo_junto}.
+In other words, we determine exactly which strongly connected digraphs have this structural property, thus giving a complete characterization of {$\mathcal{SCD}_3$}.

 We build the proof of this result through the paper, structuring it as follows.
 In Section \ref{sec:preliminares} we present the preliminaries and useful results.
-In particular, we present the definition of complementary eigenvalues for matrices, for digraphs, and the main results connecting these eigenvalues with structural properties of the digraph, which will be heavily used in what follows. {In Section~\ref{sec:familes}, we present families of strongly connected digraphs having three complementarity eigenvalues.
-In particular, in Subsection \ref{sec:basic_families} we present two fundamental examples of digraphs with three complementarity eigenvalues, namely, the $\infty$-digraphs, and the $\theta$-digraph.
+In particular, we present the definition of complementary eigenvalues for matrices, for digraphs, and the main results connecting these eigenvalues with structural properties of the digraph. {In Section~\ref{sec:familes}, we present families of digraphs in {$\mathcal{SCD}_3$}.
+In particular, in Subsection \ref{sec:basic_families} we present two fundamental examples namely, the $\infty$-digraphs, and the $\theta$-digraph.
 In sections \ref{sec:digrafos_con_infinito} and \ref{sec:digrafos_con_teta}, we see how these digraphs may be modified, by adding arcs, while keeping three complementarity eigenvalues.
 We are able to list seven of these {types of digraphs}, three of them having an underlying $\infty$-subdigraphs and four of them having an underlying $\theta$-subdigraph} {and not an underlying $\infty$-subdigraph}.

-{It turns out that these {seven types} are the only strongly connected digraphs that have {three} complementarity eigenvalues.
-Section~\ref{sec:char} contains the proof of this result.
+It turns out that these {seven types} are the only digraphs in {$\mathcal{SCD}_3$} Section~\ref{sec:char} contains the proof of this result.
 Giving the cyclic structure characterization we give in Theorem~\ref{caracterizacion}, the problem has a natural combinatorial flavor and so does our approach to prove the result, which is algebraic in nature.
-We believe that this interplay between algebra and combinatorics is an interesting feature of our proof that gives a complete characterization of strongly connected digraphs with {three} complementarity eigenvalues.}